 Altitude profiles of Arctic ozone.
-Arctic ozone is measured using a variety of instruments (see Q5), as in the Antarctic, to document daily to seasonal changes within the ozone layer.
-Spring Arctic and Antarctic balloonborne measurements are contrasted in Figure Q12-3 using Arctic profiles from the Ny-Ålesund research station at 79°N. For 1991-2009, the March average reveals a substantial ozone layer and total ozone of 382 DU, contrasting sharply with the severely depleted Antarctic ozone layer in the October average for these years.
+Arctic ozone is measured using a variety of instruments (see O5), as in the Antarctic, to document daily to seasonal changes within the ozone layer.
+Spring Arctic and Antarctic balloonborne measurements are contrasted in Figure Q12-3.
+Arctic profiles were obtained from the Ny-Ålesund research station at 79°N. For 1989-2014, the March average reveals a substantial ozone layer, contrasting sharply with the severely depleted Antarctic ozone layer in the October average over a similar time period.
 This further demonstrates how higher stratospheric temperatures and meteorological variability have protected the Arctic ozone layer from the greater ozone losses that occur in the Antarctic, despite similar reactive halogen abundances in the two regions.

-The separate Arctic profile shown for 29 March 1996 is one of the most severely depleted in the two-decade record from Ny-Ålesund.
-Although significant, this depletion is modest in comparison to that routinely observed in the Antarctic, such as in the profile from 9 October 2006.
-The near-complete depletion of ozone over many kilometers in altitude, as is now common in the Antarctic stratosphere, has never been observed in the Arctic.
+The separate Arctic profiles shown for 29 March 1996 and 1 April 2011 are two of the most severely depleted in the 25-year long record from Ny-Ålesund.
+Although significant, the depletion during both events is smaller in comparison to that routinely observed in the Antarctic, such as in the profile from 9 October 2006.
+The nearcomplete depletion of ozone over many kilometers in altitude and over areas almost as large as North America, as is now common in the Antarctic stratosphere, has never been observed in the Arctic.

 Restoring ozone in spring.
 As in the Antarctic, ozone depletion in the Arctic is confined to the late winter/early spring season.
-In spring, temperatures in the polar lower stratosphere increase (see Figure Q10-1), ending PSC formation and reactions on aerosols, as well as the most effective chemical cycles that destroy ozone.
-Wintertime isolation of high-latitude air ends during this time with increasing exchange of air between the Arctic stratosphere and lower latitudes.
+In spring, temperatures in the polar lower stratosphere increase (see Figure Q10-1), halting PSC formation and production of CIO, and thus the most effective chemical cycles that destroy ozone.
+The breakdown of the polar vortex ends the wintertime isolation of high-latitude air, increasing exchange of air between the Arctic stratosphere and lower latitudes.
 This allows more ozone-rich air to be transported poleward, where it displaces or mixes with air in which ozone may have been depleted.
-As a result of this large-scale transport and mixing processes, any ozone depletion disappears by April or earlier.
+As a result of these largescale transport and mixing processes, any ozone depletion typically disappears by April or earlier.